BOOK DONATIONS -- NEW AND GENTLY USED

 |

 Ilan Rotem is 12 and in 7th grade.
-He will have his bar mitzvah in September 2022, and he is collecting books until then.
+He celebrated his bar mitzvah in September 2022, and collected gently used books as his project.
 He originally started his collection for a prison program that sought children’s books for inmates to read online to their children.
 When that program was filled, Ilan searched for another local organization where he could donate his growing collection.
 Voila!
 RIF of NOVA!
 Thank you, Ilan!

 |